eForms Logo

 How to Apply

-An applicant for a Concealed Pistol License must be a minimum of twenty-one (21) years of age.[4]
+An applicant for a Concealed Pistol License must be a minimum of 21 years of age.[4]

-Step 6 – The issuing authority will approve or deny the application within thirty (30) days of receiving it.[6]
+6. The issuing authority will approve or deny the application within 30 days of receiving it.[6]

 Reciprocity

-Washington recognizes the concealed carry permit of any state that recognizes Washington’s in return.
-The following states have permits that are not recognized by Washington: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode, Island, South Carolina, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.[7]
+Washington recognizes the concealed carry permit of any state that acknowledges Washington’s in return.
+The following states have permits that Washington does not recognize: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode, Island, South Carolina, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.[7]